Geoalert/urban-mapping/README.md

 ## Buildings Statistics - Russia

 Based in Russia, we've picked its territory as our testing ground.
-By now, we've automaticaly extracted _54+ mln building features_ using different satellite imagery sources.
-We compared our statistics with OSM in terms of buildings count ratio.
+By now, we've automaticaly extracted **54+ mln building features** using different satellite imagery sources.
+We compared our statistics with OSM by buildings count.
 The statistics are displayed by [region](https://en.wikipedia.org/wiki/Federal_subjects_of_Russia).

 ![**Building count ratio Geoalert/OSM - Russia, by region**](src/images/comparison_OSM-Geoalert.png)